ksagbas/GameSales_Prediction/README.md

 ---

 ## Analysis Plan
-1. **Data Cleaning & Preparation**
+1. **Data Cleaning**
-   - Removed rows with missing or zero values for key fields.
+   - Removed rows with missing or zero values for critic score, sales, or genre.
-   - Filtered to top 5 most frequent genres to reduce noise.
+   - Filtered to the top 5 most frequent genres.

 2. **Feature Engineering**
-   - Added `log_total_sales` and `critic_score_scaled`
-   - Created `impact_score` to capture compound effects
+   - `log_total_sales`: Log-transformed version of sales for scale correction.
+   - `critic_score_scaled`: Normalized critic scores.
+   - `impact_score`: Multiplied critic score by log sales to represent influence strength.

 3. **Modeling**
-   - Trained 5 Linear Regression models (one per genre)
+   - Built 5 separate Linear Regression models (one per genre).
-   - Used only `critic_score_scaled` as input
+   - Each model uses **only** `critic_score_scaled` as input to predict `log_total_sales`.

 4. **Statistical Testing**
-   - Validated assumptions about genre and pricing influence
+   - Price vs. Sales
-   - Confirmed statistically significant effects on sales
+     - H₀: Price has no effect on sales
+     - H₁: Price significantly affects sales
+   - Genre vs. Sales
+     - H₀: Genre does not influence sales
+     - H₁: Some genres perform significantly better than others

 ---

 ## Key Visualizations
-- Regression lines: Critic Score vs. Log Sales by Genre
+- 📈 Regression plots: Critic Score vs. Log Sales (per genre)
-- Average Sales per Genre (Critic Score ≥ 8.0)
+- 📊 Bar charts: Average Sales by Genre (Critic Score ≥ 8.0)
-- Boxplots for Sales Variability by Genre
-- Steam Total & Active Player Trend (2018–2025)
+- 📉 Steam user trends (2018–2025)
+- 📦 Box plots: Sales variability by genre

 ---

 ## Expected Outcomes
-- Help developers pick genres that align with sales potential
-- Show that critic score has measurable impact depending on genre
-- Create a simple, interpretable ML model to support pre-production planning
+- Identify which genres offer higher commercial success based on critic reviews.
+- Help game designers make early decisions on **which genre to develop**.
-- Demonstrate that even a single well-chosen feature can offer business value in prediction
+- Show that even a **single feature ML model** can provide helpful business insights.
+- Support better planning in marketing, pricing, and production.

 ---

+## 📚 Glossary – Key Terms Explained

+- **Genre** → The category or type of a game (e.g., Action, Shooter, Sports).
+- **Critic Score** → A numerical review score (typically out of 100) from professional reviewers.
+- **Total Sales** → Number of units sold (in millions).
+- **Log Total Sales** → A transformation using `log(sales)` to reduce skew and improve regression models.
+- **R² Score** → Explains how well the model fits the data (1 = perfect, 0 = no fit).
+- **RMSE** → Measures average error in prediction.
+Lower = better.
+- **Impact Score** → Our own feature: `critic_score_scaled × log_total_sales`, used to estimate influence.
+- **One-Feature ML Task** → A machine learning task where only one independent variable (feature) is used to predict an outcome.

+---

-## Summary Thought
+## Final Note
-This project does not claim to perfectly predict sales.
-Instead, it shows that with even basic modeling, **we can transform raw data into actionable strategy**.
-For anyone planning a game, this work asks:
+This project does not aim to perfectly forecast sales — but rather to give developers a **clearer lens** to see which paths are worth exploring.
+Because even when creativity leads, **data can guide**.

-> _What if your next genre choice wasn’t a guess?_
+> 🎮 _What if your next genre choice wasn’t a guess?_